 \begin{enumerate} \item $\NE(X)$ has indecomposable zero : $\beta+\beta'=0$ implies $\beta=\beta'=0$. \item $\NE(X)$ has finite decomposition : for every $\beta\in \NE(X)$, the set $\{(\beta_{1},\beta_{2})\in \NE(X)\times\NE(X)\mid \beta_{1}+\beta_{2}=\beta\}$ is finite. \end{enumerate}

 The Mori cone will play the role of the semi-group in \cite{Costello-HighergenusGW2006} and will be our grading monoid $B$.\\

-We now recall the definition of the pre-stack in 1-groupoids $\MnK$ of \cite{Costello-HighergenusGW2006}.
+We will use the definition of the pre-stack in 1-groupoids $\MnK$ of \cite{Costello-HighergenusGW2006}.
 It classifies (possible unstable) connected nodal genus $0$ curves $C$ with $n$-marked smooth points and an index $\beta_i\in B$ attached to each irreducible component $C_i$.
 Moreover, we impose the following stability conditions:

 \begin{itemize} \item $\beta=\sum_{i} \beta_{i}$. \item if $\beta_{i}=0$ then $C_{i}$ has at least three special points, meaning, marked or nodal points. \end{itemize}